 16.5 million children in America, or 1 in 4, are food insecure.
 "Colorado has the third-fastest growing rate of child poverty in the nation, with more kids living in poverty during 2012 than the worst of the Great Recession" (Kids Count in Colorado!
 2014).
 Over 92% of kids we serve receive free or reduced lunch.
 Many families cannot afford healthy food and choose unhealthy diets without realizing the consequences.
 Poor nutrition leads to obesity and severely diminished health.

-Potentially, our gardens and food hub will be a platform for sustainable neighborhoods.
-Communities that create their own goods create more money, jobs, and opportunities.
+Potentially, our gardens and food hub will be a platform for sustainable neighborhoods, economic opportunity, and increase health and wellness.
 By increasing access to basic needs and improving the health of individuals in a community, we can open up funds for education, housing, and transportation.
 By demonstrating solutions to hunger, we hope to inspire more self-sustaining communities while curbing major issues of poverty nationwide.

 This project has provided additional documentation in a PDF file (projdoc.pdf).